This post may contain affiliate links. Read our disclosure policy.

 Instructions

-• To make the crumb topping: combine sugars, cinnamon and salt in a medium bowl.
-Whisk in melted butter and add flour.
-Stir using a rubber spatula just until moist.
-The mixture will not look very crumbly yet.
-Spread out mixture on parchment paper to dry until crumbly ready to use.
+• To make the streusel topping, combine sugars, cinnamon, and salt in a medium bowl.
+Whisk in melted butter and stir in the flour with a rubber spatula just until moist.

-• Bake the muffins for 10 minutes at 375 degrees then reduce the heat to 350 and bake for another 10-12 minutes, until muffins are set.
-Do not overbake.
-Cool in pan for 10 minutes before removing to a wire rack.
+• Bake for 7 minutes at 425 degrees then reduce the heat to 350 and continue to bake for another 10-12 minutes, until a toothpick inserted in the center comes out with a few moist crumbs.

 Last step!
 If you make this, please leave a review letting us know how it was!